2022-2023 APU Catalog

 The APU Teacher Education Program (K-8) is approved by the Council for the Accreditation of Educator Preparation (CAEP) and the Alaska State Department of Education.
 APU’s teacher preparation program provides the Institutional Recommendation for teacher certification, which is then issued by the Alaska State Department of Education.

-Alaska Pacific University has received specialized accreditation for the following business programs through the International Assembly for Collegiate Business Education (IACBE): Master of Business Administration; Bachelor of Arts in Business Administration and Management.
+Alaska Pacific University has received specialized accreditation for the following business programs through the International Assembly for Collegiate Business Education (IACBE): Master of Business Administration; Bachelor of Arts in Business Administration.

 Alaska Pacific University is authorized to operate in the State of Alaska by the Alaska Commission on Postsecondary Education [ACPE].
 In the event a student believes a violation of state institutional law has been violated by Alaska Pacific University the student can contact ACPE regarding the alleged violation.
 ACPE recommends that students pursue the complaint/grievance process at APU prior to contacting ACPE.